Quick Comparison — Glock 19 vs SIG P320

 Weaknesses of the Glock 19

 - No Modularity: The grip is the serialized part.
-You cannot swap frames or convert calibers without buying a new gun.
+You cannot swap frames, change grip angles, or convert calibers without buying a new gun.
+What you buy is what you are locked into for the life of the pistol.
+The SIG P320 offers significantly more flexibility in this regard.

-The SIG P320 features a stainless steel Fire Control Unit (FCU) that contains the trigger, sear, and firing pin โ and serves as the serialized component.
+The SIG P320 was a ground-up redesign for SIG Sauer.
+It features a stainless steel Fire Control Unit (FCU) that contains the trigger, sear, and firing pin — and serves as the serialized component.
 This makes the P320 the most modular handgun on the market.
 You can swap grip modules, barrel lengths, slides, and calibers without buying a new gun.
-The P320 won the US Army's MHS contract and became the official sidearm of the US military as the M17/M18.
+The P320 won the US Army's Modular Handgun System (MHS) contract in 2017, becoming the M17/M18 — the official sidearm of the US military, replacing the Beretta M9 after 30 years of service.
+It went through the most rigorous handgun testing in history, firing 35,000 rounds with no parts breakage and minimal malfunctions in extreme conditions ranging from -40°F to 160°F.

 Strengths of the SIG P320

-- Modularity: Move the FCU from a compact carry frame to a full-size duty frame to a competition frame in seconds.
+- Modularity: The FCU is the gun.
+You can move it from a compact carry frame to a full-size duty frame to a competition frame in seconds.
 One gun, multiple configurations.
+This is a genuine game-changer for shooters who want versatility without buying multiple complete pistols.

 Weaknesses of the SIG P320

-- Size: The full-size P320 is larger and heavier (29.6 oz) than the Glock 19, making it harder to conceal for smaller-framed shooters.
+- Size: The full-size P320 is larger and heavier (29.6 oz) than the Glock 19.
+It is harder to conceal, especially for smaller-framed shooters.
+The Carry model addresses this but then you lose the capacity advantage that the full-size grip provides.

 Head-to-Head: 7 Key Categories

-Longer barrel, longer sight radius, and better factory trigger give the P320 a measurable accuracy advantage.
-At 25 yards, most shooters shoot tighter groups with the P320.
+The longer barrel (4.7" vs 4.02"), longer sight radius (6.6" vs 6.02"), and better factory trigger give the P320 a measurable accuracy advantage at the range.
+At 25 yards, most shooters will produce tighter groups with the P320, especially with the XSeries models that feature an upgraded trigger.

-The P320 grip angle matches the natural point of aim.
-Interchangeable grip modules (S, M, L, XSeries) fit any hand size.
-The Glock has one fixed grip size and the unique 22-degree angle.
+The P320 grip angle matches the natural point of aim for most shooters, closely following the 1911's 18-degree angle that has been the ergonomic standard for over a century.
+The interchangeable grip modules allow you to choose from Small, Medium, Large, and X-Series frames to fit your hand exactly.
+The Glock 19 has one fixed grip size and the controversial 22-degree angle.

-The Glock 19 is smaller, lighter, and easier to conceal.
-It is the benchmark for compact carry.
-The full-size P320 prints more easily and is heavier on the belt.
+The Glock 19 is smaller, lighter, and easier to conceal than the full-size P320.
+It is the benchmark for compact carry for good reason.
+The P320 Carry and Compact models close the gap, but the standard P320 is a duty-sized gun that prints more easily under a cover garment.

 MatchMyGun Verdict

-The Glock 19 is the safe bet โ it works, it is easy to carry, and you can customize it with anything.
+The Glock 19 is the safe bet — it works, it is easy to carry, and you can customize it with anything available on the market.
 The SIG P320 is the smarter bet for shooters who value modularity and out-of-the-box performance.
+For concealed carry, we give the edge to the Glock 19.
+For home defense, range use, or duty carry, the P320 wins on accuracy and trigger quality.

-Try the MatchMyGun Finder โ answer 5 quick questions and we will match you to the perfect firearm.
+Use the MatchMyGun Finder — answer 5 quick questions and we will match you to the perfect firearm from 15,600+ options.